 Less specifically, ironic jokes would include:

 - A character tries to fix something but ends up making it worse.
 For instance in the We Bare Bears pilot a spider hanging from a tree is dealt with by kicking the tree.
 Hundreds of other spiders fall down from the tree.
 Ironic because the character aimed for one result but got the (exaggerated) opposite.
+(Irony combined with hyperbole.)
+Oliver Jeffers uses the same combo in Stuck.

 - In teen stories irony is often sarcastic.